-13. Engine Temperature Warning Light
+10. Engine Temperature Warning Light

 This light warns of an overheated engine condition.
 As temperatures rise and the gauge approaches H, this indicator will illuminate and a single chime will sound after reaching a set threshold.

 Further overheating will cause the temperature gauge to pass H, the indicator will continuously flash and a continuous chime will occur until the engine is allowed to cool.

 If the light turns on while driving, safely pull over and stop the vehicle.
 If the A/C system is on, turn it off.
 Also, shift the transmission into NEUTRAL and idle the vehicle.
 If the temperature reading does not return to normal, turn the engine off immediately and call for service.
-Refer to "If Your Engine Overheats" in Section 6 for more information.
+Refer to "If Your Engine Overheats" in "What To Do In Emergencies" for further information.

-14. Brake Warning Light
+11. Brake Warning Light